 The Ban Righ Centre offers financial assistance to mature women students.
 All bursaries and awards are assessed based on the financial need of applicants.
 Students are invited to speak with Student Advisors for information about other funding available at Queen’s University and in the community, and for referrals to other resources.

-We have a Spring Awards Celebration every year at the end of April.
+We have a Spring Awards Celebration every year in the Spring.

 What it is for: to applaud the character and determination of women who return to formal education after an interruption.
 Our generous donors and supporters present financial awards and medals to women who demonstrate perseverance and strength.

 Who is eligible: Female students at Queen's University who have been away from formal education for at least two years and/or have a child or children, and who have financial need.

 How to apply: Applications are available around January each year and will be advertised on our social media and through email.

 Needs-based assistance available to registered mature women students throughout the academic year.